Missing Live: Series Two (2005)

-Series two ran from 12 to 23 December 2005 and aired from 9:15-10:00am.
+Series two ran from 12 to 23 December 2005 and aired from 9:15 to 10:00am.
 The second series continued to feature the charity Missing People and Lambeth police, but also featured Hackney Police Missing Persons Unit.

 Series Three (2006)

-Series three ran from 24 April to 5 May 2006 and aired from 9:15-10:00am.
+Series three ran from 24 April to 5 May 2006 and aired from 9:15 to 10:00am.
 Series Three featured the cases of Robbie Carroll and Anne Simpson both of whom are still missing.

 Tom Moore, who has been missing since 15 July 2003, was also featured.
 Tom is still missing.

 Series Four (2007)

-Series four ran from 16 to 27 April 2007 and aired from 9:15-10:00am.
-Series Four featured the case of Barry Coughlan who has been missing from Crosshaven in County Cork since 1 May 2004.
-Barry is still missing.
+Series four ran from 16 to 27 April 2007 and aired from 9:15 to 10:00am.
+Series Four featured the case of Barry Coughlan who was missing from Crosshaven in County Cork from 1 May 2004 until his remains were discovered in May 2021.

 Series Five (2008)

-Series five ran from 21 April to 16 May 2008 and aired from 9:15-10:00am with new presenters Louise Minchin and Rav Wilding.
+Series five ran from 21 April to 16 May 2008 and aired from 9:15 to 10:00am with new presenters Louise Minchin and Rav Wilding.
 This series use filmed reconstructions of individual missing persons cases, live studio interviews with the friends and family of missing people and on-air appeals for more than 100 people.
 The programmes also investigated the reasons why people go missing and looked at the technology and techniques used to help find those who have disappeared, including age progression techniques.
 Guests on series five included Bob Geldof, Gerry and Kate McCann (parents of missing Madeleine McCann) and Lynda Bellingham.

 As a result of appeals made during the programme, the BBC and Missing People's confidential helpline received hundreds of calls and potential sightings and a total of 17 people featured on the show were found.

 The programme was mentioned in Parliament by Liberal Democrat Member of Parliament Susan Kramer and the former Conservative Minister Peter Bottomley.